andrewpillar/database/readme.md

 ### Custom model scanning

-The [reflect][] package is used to handle the mapping of table data to structs.
+By default, the library makes use of [reflect][] to attempt to deduce how the columns should be mapped to the struct it is scanning data into.
 However, custom scanning can be implemented on a per-model basis via the [database.RowScanner][] interface.

 [reflect]: https://pkg.go.dev/reflect
 [database.RowScanner]: https://pkg.go.dev/github.com/andrewpillar/database#RowScanner